 These first two tests which I have described are to be decided by you, applying contemporary community standards.
-This means that you should make the decision in the light of contemporary standards that would be applied by the average person in this community, with an average and normal attitude toward-and interest in-sex.
+This means that you should make the decision in the light of contemporary standards that would be applied by the average person in this community, with an average and normal attitude toward and interest in sex.
 Contemporary community standards are those accepted in this community as a whole.
 You must decide whether the material would appeal predominantly to prurient interests and would depict or describe sexual conduct in a patently offensive way when viewed by an average person in this community as a whole, that is, by the community at large or in general.
 Matter is patently offensive by contemporary community standards if it so exceeds the generally accepted limits of candor in the entire community as to be clearly offensive.
-You must not judge the material by your own personal standards, if you believe them to be stricter than those generally held, nor should you determine what some groups of people may believe the community ought to accept or refuse to accept.
-Rather, you must determine the attitude of the community as a whole.
+You must not judge the material by your own personal standards, if you believe them to be stricter than those generally held, nor should you determine what some groups of people may believe the community as a whole.